HIV Outcomes Germany consists of the following members (not yet constituted):

 February 18, 2021

 HIV Outcomes Germany is growing: At the second workshop, two new participants were welcomed to the initiative and the organizational structure was discussed.
-Furthermore, the initiative had a first exchange with political actors and was able to discuss how HIV/AIDS remains on the political agenda with a member of the German Parliament. #hivoutcomesmeetspoliticians
+Furthermore, the initiative had a first exchange with political actors and was able to discuss how HIV/AIDS remains on the political agenda with Andrew Ullmann (Free Democratic Party), Member of the German Parliament and Chairman of the Health Committee. #hivoutcomesmeetspoliticians

 December 01, 2020